thattriathlonlife/team-ttl-dashboard/README.md

 **Home** — Greets each athlete by name and shows who on the team is racing this week, which race they're in, and where in the world it is on an interactive map.

 **Races** — A live calendar of upcoming IRONMAN, 70.3, Olympic, Sprint and other triathlon events pulled automatically from global race databases.
-Filter by organisation and race type.
-Click any race to see course profile (swim/bike/run), teammates entered, race description, and a direct registration link.
+Filter by organisation and race type, or search by name, location or type.
+Click any race to see the course profile (swim/bike/run), teammates entered, race description, and a direct registration link.
 Enter or withdraw from races in one tap.

 **My Races** — Your personal race schedule for the season, grouped by month with a countdown to your next race.
 Export your full schedule to Google Calendar or Apple Calendar in one click.